DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
         - The purpose of a digital certificate is to provide the general public with an authenticated copy of the certificate subject's public key.
         - The last step of the certificate creation process is the digital signature.
 During this step, the certificate authority signs the certificate using its own private key.
+        - When an individual receives a copy of a digital certificate, the person verifies the authenticity of that certificate by using the CA's public key to validate the digital signature contained on the certificate.
         - A PKI issues certificates to computing devices and users, enabling them to apply cryptography (e.g., to send encrypted email messages, encrypt websites or use IPsec to encrypt data communications)
         - 📝X.509 standards governs digital certificates and the public key infrastructure (PKI).
 It defines the appropriate content for a digital certificate and the processes used by certificate authorities to generate and revoke certificates.
         - 📝X.500 standards governs directory access